BootstrapCMS/CloudFlare/README.md

 There are a few config options:

-##### Filters
+##### Middleware

-This option (`'filters'`) defines the filters to be put in front of the endpoints provided by this package.
-A common use will be for your own authentication filters.
-The default value for this setting is `array()`.
+This option (`'middlware'`) defines the middleware to be put in front of the endpoints provided by this package.
+A common use will be for your own authentication middleware.
+The default value for this setting is `[]`.

 ##### Connection